kamtoeddy/ivo/docs/v0.0.1/life-cycles.md

 # The Operation Context

-This is an object comprized of values of the instance during a life cycle operation ( cloning, creation or update ) plus any side effect values (if present during the operation) defined in your schema.
+This is an object comprized of values of the instance during a life cycle operation ( creation or update ) plus any virtual properties (if present during the operation) defined in your schema.

 This object also has a method `__getOptions__` that return a readonly copy of the context options provided at creation, updates and deletions. [more here](#context-options)